 I use my passion for sports, fitness and women empowerment to create a space for cross-cultural understanding.
 Currently, I am using this space to blog about my PhD journey and topics that are important to me and weave in some aspects of my research.
 I am Ph.D. student in the Faculty of Health, Sport and Human Performance at the University of Waikato in New Zealand.
 My BA is in Political Science from the University of Colorado at Boulder and MA in Communication, Culture and Technology from Georgetown University.
 Before commencing my graduate studies at Georgetown University, I worked as an Associate Program Officer for World Learning a non-governmental organization (NGO) which facilitates international educational, professional, and sports exchange programs for the U.S. Department of State and embassies.

 I worked as a consultant for various think tanks and NGOs in Washington DC and New York.
 As a Consultant for Human Rights Watch I updated the HRW report addressing the inclusion of women and girls in sports initiatives in Saudi Arabia.
-I was a Program Manager (Pro-Bono) for Shirzanan, a non-profit based in NYC where I provided guidance on implementing sports exchange programs, researched, identified and developed stories to raise awareness of Muslim female sports participation and to help improve Muslim women representation in sports media.
+I have provided guidance on implementing sports exchange programs, researched, identified and developed stories to raise awareness of Muslim female sports participation and to help improve Muslim women representation in sports media.